JoinColony/colonyJS/sdk/docs/_Examples_ColonyExampleAngular.md

 ---
-title: colony-starter-react
+title: colony-example-angular
 section: Starters
-order: 2
+order: 3
 ---

-_A boilerplate to get started with [colonyJS](https://github.com/JoinColony/colonyJS) using React!_
+_An example project using [colonyJS](https://github.com/JoinColony/colonyJS) with Angular!_

+This is a built out version of the [colony-starter-angular](/starters-colony-starter-angular) package with more examples.

 ## Prerequisites